TenHam3/CS2413-Study-Guide/README.md

 - Dynamicaly allocated memory is stored in the heap
 - When you dynamically allocate memory, it always returns a pointer to the object or data type that is dynamically allocated
 - To "delete" a memory chunk means freeing the memory chunk for other variables to use in the future, but does not mean erasing the data currently there.
 Cannot access this data through the pointer when deleted.
 Data is still technically there in the memory chunk until it gets overwritten later on.
+-

+### Memory Used by Functions
+- Functions take memory in the stack each time they are called
+    - This means recursive functions will take more space in the stack memory since multiple function calls will be stored in the stack until the base case is reached and function calls start completing and getting popped off the stack
+- Any variables declared in the function will stay in the same memory location, even if the function is called multiple times in separate instances in the code
+    - If a function declares in integer variable and initializes it to a given integer argument, the same memory location will be occupied by the integer declared in the function and thus any changes to the variable, even by later function calls, will reflect on the same integer from that memory location

 ## Topic 2: Linked List